 The Australian Outback is a big patch of arid, empty land inhabited by nothing more than a few groups of Aboriginals and wild animals.
 To see this part of the country, we decided to do a road trip on a campervan along the famous Explorer Way.
 It’s the only motorway that links Australia’s top end to the far south, cutting through the country vertically crossing swathes of desert and some of the most remote areas of the area.
+It’s lauded as one of the best road trips in Australia, so we knew we had to drive that route to really get to know this part of Australia.
 Thanks to Britz Campervans, we had the enormous 6-berth Renegade as our comfortable home for the week.

 Our journey started from Alice Springs in Northern Territory, from which we explored Uluru/ Kata Tjuta National Park as well as the West MacDonnell Ranges.
 We covered over 1,500 kilometers (930miles) to get to Adelaide in South Australia.
 Here’s an account of our road trip including details on our expenses and kilometers covered to help you plan your Australian road trip.

 Driving from Alice Springs to Adelaide

 In the early morning, we picked up our motorhome for the week, the Britz Renegade.
 It’s a big-scale campervan designed for six passengers and extremely spacious for just the two of us.
 Besides the driver’s seat, the cabin area is equipped with two seating lounges, a kitchen (with microwave and stove) as well as a toilet and shower.We literally had a home on wheels and all we needed to spend on was fuel, campervan parking lot (from time to time) and food.